-Price Cap IR applicants have the ability to include in their application a request to recover costs associated with unforeseen events that are outside the control of a distributor's ability to manage, such as damage that is the result of a storm.
+Price Cap IR applicants have the ability to include in their application a request to recover costs associated with unforeseen events that are outside the control of a distributor's ability to manage.
 The cost to a distributor must be material and its causation clear.
 Costs are to be recorded in Account 1572, Extraordinary Events Costs.
 To recover these amounts, a distributor must follow the guidelines discussed in section 2.6 of the Board's Report on 3rd Generation Incentive Regulation for Ontario's Electricity Distributors - July 14, 2008.
 The materiality thresholds, described in the OEB's Policy Manual, must be met on an individual event basis in order for the distributor to apply for recovery of the relevant costs.

-3.2.8.1Z-factor Filing Guidelines
+3.2.8.1 Z-factor Filing Guidelines